Klipper3d/klipper/docs/Eddy_Probe.md

 complete in a few seconds.
 After it completes, issue a `SAVE_CONFIG` command to save the results to the printer.cfg and restart.

+Eddy current is used as a proximity/distance sensor (similar to a laser ruler).
 The second step in calibration is to correlate the sensor readings to the corresponding Z heights.
 Home the printer and navigate the toolhead so that the nozzle is near the center of the bed.
 Then run a